Electrical and Computer Engineering

 Individuals holding a Bachelor’s degree in electrical or computer engineering or related field may apply.
 Qualified applicants with Bachelor’s degrees in other areas of engineering and science may be able to enroll in the program with additional preparation (approved by the School on a case-by-case basis).

 Admission to the M.S. in Electrical and Computer Engineering program is based on the following factors: grade point average of 3.0 or higher on a scale of 4.0 on approximately the last 60 credit hours of undergraduate coursework, class ranking, and faculty recommendation letters.
+Exceptions can be made on a case-by-case basis.
 GRE scores are not required for admission.
 However, they are important to qualify for the High Achievers Tuition Rate.
 See https://tuition.siuc.edu/highachievers2.html.
 Also, GRE scores, especially Quantitative, may be considered for fellowships/assistantships/scholarships.
-The minimum TOEFL score requirement for international applicants is 550 (paper-based) or 80 (computer-based).
-The application fee and any other documentation specifically required for international students will be in accordance with the requirements of the Graduate School.
+The English proficiency requirement and any applicable exemptions will be determined according to Graduate School guidelines.

 Curriculum

-A student pursuing the M.S. in Electrical and Computer Engineering degree could switch track (non-thesis to thesis or vice versa) upon recommendation of ECBE faculty and with the approval of the School.
+A student pursuing the M.S. in Electrical and Computer Engineering degree could switch track (non-thesis to thesis or vice versa) or switch to the M.E. in Electrical and Computer Engineering program upon recommendation of ECBE faculty and with the approval of the School.

 Retention